 - COVID-19 Vaccines in Pregnancy (Ontario Ministry of Health)

 Can my midwife provide care virtually?

-Yes, and the College encourages midwives to provide care remotely when it is acceptable to do so.
-You can help by paying close attention to your health and report your findings to your midwife.
+Yes, your midwife can provide care remotely when it is acceptable to do so.
+You can help by paying close attention to your health and reporting your findings to your midwife.
 Some questions your midwife may ask you to keep track of are your temperature, the frequency of fetal movements (kicks or rolls) felt within a specific timeframe, or how many times your newborn has fed and passed urine or stool in the past 24 hours.
-There are many ways midwives can assess your overall wellbeing, and that of your newborn, over the phone or by videoconference.
+There are many ways midwives can assess your overall well-being, and that of your newborn, over the phone or by videoconference.

 Midwives are required to follow the Personal Health Information Protection Act, 2004 (PHIPA) and ensure that your personal health information is kept safe in accordance with the act however you are accessing care.